 There are two different Linden Centre compounds that Microcampus students might call home during their time in Xizhou.

-Students joining the spring trips stay at either the Linden Centre itself or at another project under development called Baocheng Fu.
+Another possible home may be the Baocheng Fu compound.
 All properties are designed to provide excellent learning and living spaces, with easy access to our local connections in the village and to the beautiful natural surroundings

 Xizhou, which is located approximately 20 kilometers from Dali Old Town in Yunnan Province, is an absolutely remarkable place in so many ways: year-round beautiful weather, gorgeous mountain scenery, interesting old architecture, and a slow, relaxed pace of life centered around Sifang Jie, the village square.

 What makes Xizhou most memorable, though, is the wonderful people who live there.
 Most of the population in Xizhou are Bai Minority, with a long, proud tradition of self-sufficient farming as well as a vibrant trading history.
 Previous Microcampus students report that they felt very comfortable as soon as they arrived--having stepped into an authentic, thriving village full of interesting, friendly people.

 As a village of mostly Bai Minority people, Xizhou has a special history.
 Given its unique location along an ancient trade route, Xizhou has been influenced for thousands of years by the passing through of many different groups.
 Daily life in and around Xizhou includes events that are a part of village life throughout the world: markets, festivals, celebrations, and even the occasional funeral passing through.
 Xizhou is located a short bike ride from Lake Erhai, which is the second largest highland lake of China.
 Lake Erhai provides water for the crops in the surrounding farmlands.